tekknolagi/isdt/lecture-notes/2-vcs.md

 $
 ```

 Cool!
-It's the contents of our file.
-This file is in what's called the *staging
+It's the contents of your file.
+The file is now in what's called the
-area*---tracked by Git, but not yet associated with any one commit.
-Let's
+*staging area*---tracked by Git, but not yet associated with a commit.
+Each
-commit it.
-The following command by default opens up your editor---depending on
-the environment variable `$EDITOR`, this could be Nano, Vim, Emacs, or
-something else entirely.
+commit you make records the contents of the staging area, so the next commit
+you make will include your file.

+## Creating a commit
+To make a commit, run `git commit`.
+By default, `git commit` opens a text
+editor for you to write your commit message and waits until you save and close
+the message to make the commit.
+(The specific editor used depends on the
+`$EDITOR` environment variable and often defaults to Vim or Vi.)

 ```
 $ git commit